 Participate on Monday, Dec.
 28 in acknowledging Ujima, all about responsibility and collective work, and keeping the community together solving problems like family.
 Listen in the discussion about community.
 Watch a performance with drums and dancing.

 Ujamaa celebrates supporting businesses and cooperative economics.
 On Tuesday, Dec.
 29, get a “sneak peek into the world of Black beauty supply” and analyze how to keep money in businesses that profit from African American customers.
 Stick around for the Mane Event Hair Show and spoken word.

 The fifth principle Nia is about purpose and Wednesday, Dec.
 30 looks into the development of the community and acknowledging traditional greatness.
 Hear the sounds of Timbuktu Pharaoh Court and dance to Dance Fusion.
 Other performances include Mama Sol, Adeboye Adebengro and vocal sensation Renee.

 Thursday, Dec.
 31 brings in creativity with Kuumba.
 Enjoy concert style performances including spoken word artists PEACE & Kevlar, hip-hop group The Zoo and Alex Way.

 The Kwanzaa Celebration event ends on Friday, Jan.
 1, 2016 with the seventh and final principle Imani, meaning faith.
 Start the year 2016 with a youth poetry jam, an adult poetry slam (6-9 p.m., $7 for general admission) and a new monthly series Mahogany at the Museum.

 Admission is free and times are as follows:

 - Jan.
 1, 2016: 5 p.m.

-Bring the whole family for fun at the 2014 Kwanzaa celebration at the Charles H. Wright Museum of African American History in Detroit.
+For more details on Kwanzaa Celebration at the Charles H. Wright Museum of African American History in Detroit, the Metro Parent calendar.